ut3/ramstetter.com/content/posts/open-source/index.md

 layout: post
 path: "/open-source/"
 image: ./one-px-black.jpg
-description: "I'm trying to increase my upstream commits.
-After years of working for companies for whom FOSS is a secondary priority, I'd like to contribute."
+description: "none"
 category: Work
 tags:
 - FOSS
 ---

+I'm trying to increase my upstream commits.
+After years of working for companies for whom FOSS is a secondary priority, I'd like to contribute."

 <div class="bottom-margin">